-- Schedule and process that ensures a review of rate modeling analysis at least every 5 years by an inclusive work group.
-The schedule will reflect the year that the rate analysis is finished.
-The number and complexity of services within some provider types will warrant that the process of analysis may span multiple years. - Annual summary of variances between cost report data, modeled rates prospectively adjusted i.e. an inflation factor and current reimbursement rates for all categories of services.
-An example of a possible format for presenting the summary of the variances is provided in Attachment 1. - Provider support of budget recommendations that are a result of rate modeling analysis. - Greater understanding of overall reimbursement models and methodologies. - Alignment of reimbursement rates to service delivery models within existing resources.
+- A schedule and process that ensures a review of rate modeling analysis at least every five years by an inclusive work group.
+The schedule will reflect the year that the rate analysis is completed.
+The number and complexity of services within some provider types may result in the need for the analysis to span multiple years.
+An annual summary of variances between cost report data, modeled rates prospectively adjusted (i.e., an inflation factor), and current reimbursement rates for all categories of services.
+An example of a possible format for presenting the summary of the variances is provided in Attachment 1. - Provider support of budget recommendations as a result of rate modeling analysis. - Greater understanding of overall reimbursement models and methodologies. - Alignment of reimbursement rates to service delivery models within existing resources.